 It’s like that with jobs, too.
 When you look too closely at anything, you most likely can find some pretty worrisome things.
 Nothing is perfect.
 But as time goes on and a job feels less than perfect, the parts start to call to us.
 “Look at me!
 I’m so wrong!!”
 “No, look over here.
 Did you hear what Mary just said?”

-How the whole vs parts compete in our daily lives
+Role whole vs parts plays in our lives

 Unfortunately, most of us do have a tendency to get caught up in the details of the parts.
 At least at some point of our lives.
 Think about the way we obsess on our looks.
 Have you ever stared into the mirror and noticed things about your face that look glaringly wrong?